-The City will waive the municipal fee normally payable at the time of application and cash-in-lieu requirements resulting from planning approvals.
+The City will refund the planning application fees and the cash-in-lieu charges after payment is recorded.
+Planning application fees are payable at the time of application and cash-in-lieu requirements are payable following planning approvals, where required as a condition of approval.